HanLee13/HeadtrackerRX-PPM_Trainer-dlktdr-Egor812/README.md

 ## Note
 Testing for this firmware is being performed on Waveshare ESP32-C3-Zero, This is a mini ESP32C3 board with an onboard antenna
-The ESP32C3 interfaces with a Radiomaster radio using a trainer cable soldered to ground and D0 and is powered via the power and ground sbus wires from the radiomaster radio
+The ESP32C3 interfaces with a Radiomaster radio using a trainer cable soldered to ground and D0 and is powered via the power and ground from the radiomaster aux port
 The headtracker module that the ESP32C3 interfaces with is a Xiao nRF52840 Sense running the following headtracker firmware (https://github.com/ysoldak/HeadTracker) by ysoldak